Skip to content

 Recap: #How Diffusion Generates Images

 A diffusion model learns "paths" that begin at some initial point \(x_1\) which is pure noise, and ends at a data point \(x_0\) from \(p_\text{data}\) (for example a cat image from \(p_\text{CatImages}\)).
-By "following" these learned paths, gaussian noise can be transformed into cat images.
+By "following" these learned paths, Gaussian noise can be transformed into cat images.

 Mathematically, these paths are described by differential equations (DE), coming in two types: ordinary (ODE) and stochastic (SDE).
 To follow a path is to solve the corresponding DE.